shotaro-i/todo-list/README.md

 # Todo List (Vanilla JS)

 Simple, dependency-free todo app.

-I created a prototype using AI, reviewed the code myself, and made modifications.
+## How this project was built

+- Learning project
+- Initial skeleton generated with GitHub Copilot
+- The rest was vibe-driven development with heavy AI assistance
+- Every line was **reviewed, tested, and either kept with confidence or rewritten/deleted by me**
+  → The final code contains only what I'm confident in and take responsibility for

 Features